mozman/ezdxf/docs/source/dxfinternals/entities/mtext.rst

 XDATA for Text Frame
 ++++++++++++++++++++

-This XDATA exist only if the text frame flag in group code 90 is set and the DXF versions < R2018!
+This XDATA exist only if the text frame flag in group code 90 is set and for DXF version < R2018!

 .. code-block:: Text